antoniojyaniz/Genre-Mapper/README.md

 # Genre Mapper
-A lightweight web app that predicts a song’s genre from a YouTube link!
+A lightweight app that predicts a song’s genre from a YouTube link.

-Users paste a link, and the app downloads a short audio segment, extracts acoustic features, scales them using a trained model, and displays the predicted genre
+Users paste a link, and the app downloads a short audio segment, extracts acoustic features, scales them using a trained model, and displays the predicted genre.

 # How It's Made
 Tech used: Python, FastAPI, NumPy/SciPy, scikit-learn, librosa, ffmpeg, yt-dlp, HTML/CSS (dark), Docker, Fly.io